This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 This culturally diverse destination is also home to a rich maritime history.
 Learning more about its role in sea trade is just one of the many cool things to do in Bristol.

-Wondering which places to visit and what to see in Bristol?
+Wondering which places to visit and what places to see in Bristol UK?
 There is an endless list for you to choose from.

-To ensure you get the most out of your visit, here are a few Bristol tourist attractions and activities you should include in your itinerary.
+To ensure you get the most out of your day out in Bristol visit, here are a few of the best attractions in Bristol, activities, and other Bristol sightseeing spots to include in your itinerary.

 1. Visit Bristol Floating Harbour